Aiven-Open/pglookout/README.rst

 ``b`` is ahead but is listed in ``never_promote_these_nodes``, ``a`` will be promoted.

+``observers`` (default ``{}``)

+This object contains key value pairs like ``{"1.2.3.4":
+"http://2.3.4.5:15000"}``.
+They are used to determine the location of pglookout observer processes.
+Observers are processes that don't take any actions, but simply give a third party viewpoint on the state of the cluster.
+Useful especially during net splits.

 ``over_warning_limit_command`` (default ``null``)

 Shell command to be executed once replication lag is warning_replication_time_lag